Lion1Blue/Hashfunctions/README.md

 - it is deterministic, meaning that the same message always results in the same hash
 - it is quick to compute the hash value for any given message
 - it is infeasible to generate a message that yields a given hash value (i.e. to reverse the process is also known that generated the given hash value)
-- it is infeasible to find two different messages with the same hash value
+- it is infeasible to find two different messages with the same hash value (collisions)
 - a small change to a message should change the hash value so extensively that a new hash value appears uncorrelated with the old hash value ([avalanche effect](https://en.wikipedia.org/wiki/Avalanche_effect))

+Implementation is based on parity-preserving bit operations (XOR and ADD), multiply, or divide

 ## Conzept of the UI

 ![GUI_Concept](https://github.com/Lion1Blue/Hashfunctions/blob/main/Pictures/GUI_Concept.png)